TudorDan/TechInterviewWorkbook/README.md

   - _Mix of technologies_: Teams can pick the technology that best fits their service.
   - _Fault isolation_: If an individual microservice becomes unavailable, it won't disrupt the entire application.
   - _Scalability_: Services can be scaled independently, letting you scale out subsystems that require more resources, without scaling out the entire application.
+    - Scalability is the ability of a system to handle increased load.
   - _Data isolation_: easier to perform schema updates, because only a single microservice is affected.
 - Disadvantages
   - _Complexity_: has more moving parts than the equivalent monolithic application.